 Mapping the Mountains

 On Jan.3, 2024, Maureen Jones, HLLHS Program Coordinator, presented, “Mapping the Mountains.”
 The program covered the early mapping of the Adirondack Park.
-Ms. Jones noted that Verplanck Colvin made the first map of the area, had signed the Wayside Inn Guest Register, and had done surveying with the Jessups.
+Ms. Jones noted that Verplanck Colvin made the first map of the area, had signed the Wayside Inn Guest Register, and did surveying with the Jessups.
 The Colvin Map was the basis of the Adirondack Park Blue Line, so called because, in 1891, the boundary was drawn on the map in blue ink.
 Blue Line regulations govern land use in the Adirondack Park] and the Adirondack Park Agency is the governing board.
-Part of the Blue Line (unpainted, of course) runs down East Rive Drive between the towns of Lake Luzerne and Corinth.
+Part of the Blue Line (unpainted, of course) runs down East Rive Drive between Lake Luzerne and Corinth.

-The HLLHS thanks Maureen Jones for her research and for the program.
+The HLLHS thanks Maureen Jones for her research and the program.
 We also thank Sally and Mike Goodhart for their assistance in setting up the presentation.
 Fourteen people visited the Kinnear Museum that day.

 Triangulation Tower